Preliminary analysis of growth data for efflux experiment¶

 return strain_conc[:ind]

-def tidy(df, well_metadata, group):
+def tidy(df, well_metadata, date):

 """Convert data frame to tidy format."""